 The view that tritones are fundamental goes strongly against conventional wisdom, and is contrary to experience with music notation, in which anything involving more than one tritone is complex.
 This fundamental role of tritones is difficult to accept by people versed in music notation.
-Tritones in music notation are no more than one kind of interval among many identified by pairs of notes.
-They cannot be used to identify tonic scales because a tonic scale must be identified by a key signature before the pair of notes identifying a tritone can even be written down.
+Tritones cannot be used to identify tonic scales because a tonic scale must be identified by a key signature before the pair of notes identifying a tritone can even be written down.
 However, standing back from the details makes clear that only music notation stands in the way.

 Tritones are simple on the keyboard and shapes formed of tritones are also simple because of symmetry - they have the same interval sequence measured in half tones going up or down the keyboard.
 Breaking the symmetry by morphing tritones into fifos yields asymmetric keyboard shapes that may be scales or voicings of chords, or components of either.
-Symmetry and symmetry breaking are well known in physics and math to provide fundamental insights into complex processes.
+Symmetry and symmetry breaking are well known in physics and mathematics to provide fundamental insights into complex processes.
 Music is complex by any measure, so it's not surprising that these ideas are useful for it (the book The Jazz of Physics by a physicist who's also a jazz musician advances related ideas, touched on in Appendix E of this document).